mitranim/wordplay/readme.md

 frenchise (popular product out of the land of cheese and wine) © M

-existence of "Newton" implies existence of "Oldton" and "Newgram" © M

 existence of "profound" implies existence of "nooblost" © LR

 existence of "tree bark" implies existence of "grass meow" © LR